Skip to main content

 1. Click the Canvas tab.

-2. Click Create Icon Create a visualization to create a visualization widget and use your mouse to place it in the canvas.
+2. Click Chart line icon.
+Add a visualization to add a visualization widget and use your mouse to place it on the canvas.

 A visualization moves from the canvas control panel to the canvas grid